ForensicITGuy/libpreloadvaccine/docs/library_installation.md

 This list should be space delimited.

-If you don't wish to whitelist preloads, you can simpy chose not to create this file or leave it blank.
+If you don't wish to whitelist preloads, you can simpy choose not to create this file or leave it blank.